mohmiim/MLIntroduction/session-7/README.md

 ~~~~

-This code, will be basically the opposite of the convolution model for classification, one important point is to make sure that the output of this model matches the shape of the input images to the discriminator
+This code will be doing the opposite of the convolution model for classification, one important point is to make sure that the output of this model matches the shape of the input images to the discriminator

 if you run this method, you should get